-This region is also home to the Pa-O tribe, whose beautiful women wrap their heads in distinctive towel-like scarves.
 Exploring their villages and interacting with the graceful, welcoming locals will afford a glimpse into a way of life that has existed for hundreds of years on the Shan Plateau.
 It is a rare privilege to experience their traditional way of life, as if one were allowed to go back in time.

 Note: Sagar has a distinctive dry and rainy season which can affect the suggested itinerary.
 From approximately June to September, the rain can be heavy and thus the pottery workshops are closed.
 As well, at this time, thick vegetation on the water can cause blockages in the narrow passages leading to the village preventing boats from reaching all villages.
 When the water levels drop there may also be some places mentioned that are inaccessible.
 Should any of these occur, visits to alternate villages in the area will be substituted.